MOUNT OLYMPUS: A TREK UP GREECE'S HIGHEST MOUNTAIN

 We passed an old man hiking the rocky mountain barefoot, a couple of young teenagers passed us at Olympic hiking pace, we ate breakfast with a magnificent view, we watched the clouds slowly take over the hills and quickly dissipate.
 Somehow the hike seemed almost easy.

-There are three main peaks to Mount Olympus.
+There are three main peaks to the Mount Olympus hike.
 Skala, Skoilo, and Mytikas.
 Skala is the most common summit, although it is not the true peak.
 Mytikas is the highest summit and also the hardest to access of the three.
-According to Ancient Greek mythology this summit is where all twelve gods would meet and have discussions.
+According to Ancient Greek mythology, this summit is where all twelve gods would meet and have discussions.
 It includes a class III rock scramble after descending from Skala onto a saddle.